Code24x7-R/Netwalk/README.md

 The game presents a grid of network tiles, one of which is a central server (fixed) and several others are terminals.
 The player's objective is to rotate the non-server tiles until all terminals are connected to the server, forming a single, continuous network.

 * **Starting a Game:** Click "New Game" to generate a fresh puzzle.
-* **Rotating Tiles:** Click on any non-server tile or use arrow keys to navigate and Space/Enter to rotate the focused tile.
-Each click/key press rotates the tile 90 degrees clockwise.
+* **Rotating Tiles:** Click on any non-server tile to rotate it.
+Alternatively, use the arrow keys or a connected gamepad's D-pad to navigate, and press Space/Enter or the gamepad's 'A' button to rotate the focused tile.
+Each action rotates the tile 90 degrees clockwise.
 * **Connectivity:** Connected wires and endpoints will glow with an accent color.
 * **Winning:** The game is won when all terminal tiles are connected to the server.
 A "System Connected!" message will appear, and a celebratory animation will play.
 * **Hints:** The "Hint" button will correctly rotate one tile that is currently incorrect, prioritizing a tile that will extend the connected network.